ethereum/portal-network-specs/state-network.md

 All `Witness` objects are subject to the following validity requirements.

-- The nodes in a `Witness` MUST be lexically ordered by their path in the trie.
+- A: The nodes in a `Witness` MUST be lexically ordered by their path in the trie.
-- A `Witness` may not contain any superfluous nodes that are not needed for proving.
+- B: The `Witness` MAY NOT contain any superfluous nodes that are not needed for proving.
-- A `Witness` may not contain any superfluous nodes that could be computed from other nodes that are part of the proof.
+- C: The `Witness` MAY NOT contain any superfluous nodes that could be computed from other nodes that are part of the proof.

+###### A: Lexical Ordering

+The sequence of nodes in the witness must be lexically ordered by their nibbles path in the trie.
+This results in the state root node always occuring first in the list of trie nodes.

+> This validity condition is to ensure that verifcation of the proof can be done in a single pass.

+###### B: No Extraneous Nodes

+A witness MAY NOT contain any nodes that are not part of the set needed to for proving.

+> This validity condition is to protect against malicious or erroneous bloating of proof payloads.

+##### C: No Redundant Nodes

+A witness MAY NOT contain any nodes that can be computed from other nodes in the proof.
+For example, the inclusion of a parent node along with the inclusion of all of that node's children since the parent node can be reconstructed from the children.

+> This validity condition is to protect against malicious or erroneous bloating of proof payloads and to ensure that verification of proofs can be done in a single pass.

 #### Account Trie Node